top of page

 It is likely you are far more familiar with the idea of a shelter- and a rescue may be a relatively foreign concept.

-Unfortunately, this lack of understanding of the fundamental differences between the two structures is the number one issue when adopting.
+Unfortunately, this lack of understanding of the fundamental differences between the two structures is can cause frustration when adopting.

 Both are critical when it comes to the animal welfare system as collaboratively (and in a complementary way), offer the widest range of support for both animals and people.

-And while the location represents our bigger picture as a rescue, it operates primarily as Motley Zoo at Woods Creek Kennels – an entrepreneurial, service-based business that further supports our rescue efforts and bottom line.
+And while the location represents our bigger picture as a rescue, it operates primarily as Motley Zoo at Woods Creek Kennels – an entrepreneurial, service-based business that further supports our rescue efforts and the mission's bottom line.
+This way donations can be utilized more efficiently toward our programs rather than overhead costs.

-3. Despite the many options for housing of our animals while we seek their permanent, adoptive homes, we still operate as a foster-based, volunteer-run organization.
+Despite the many options for the animals while we seek their permanent, adoptive homes, we still operate as a foster-based, primarily volunteer-powered, virtually run organization.

 volunteer-powered